solana-foundation/mosaic/README.md

 3. Make your changes in the appropriate package
 4. Add tests for new functionality
 5. Run the full test suite (`pnpm test`)
+6. Run "precommit" to automatically format and check linting (`pnpm precommit`)
-6. Ensure code quality (`pnpm check`)
+7. Ensure code quality (`pnpm check`)
-7. Update documentation as needed
+8. Update documentation as needed
-8. Commit your changes (`git commit -m 'Add amazing feature'`)
+9. Commit your changes (`git commit -m 'Add amazing feature'`)
-9. Push to the branch (`git push origin feature/amazing-feature`)
+10. Push to the branch (`git push origin feature/amazing-feature`)
-10. Open a Pull Request
+11. Open a Pull Request

 ## 📄 License